New laws have been introduced to keep young children safe.

 The 2011 National Drowning Report shows that 43 per cent of all drowning deaths among children between 0-4 years old occurred in swimming pools.
 Regulation compliant barriers are essential for all swimming pools.
 Barriers prevent young children from entering the swimming pool unsupervised.

 From May 2011 changes to Australian Standards requires all pool/spa barriers to be separate from the house and boundary fencing.
 All pool owners are to ensure their barriers are correctly maintained.
-Some general things to look out for are:

 Things you need to know when planning or own a swimming pool or spa: